Skip to content

 6. review starter package and confirm

 No hidden math screen.
 No giant skill spreadsheet.
-Player should always see resulting start town, starter contacts, starter gear bias, and first recommended board work before final confirm.
+Player should always see resulting start district, starter contacts, starter gear bias, and first recommended board work before final confirm.

 Creation Design Rules